thevasudevgupta/bigbird/README.md

 `BigBird` (introduced in [paper](https://arxiv.org/abs/2007.14062)) is one of such recent models to address this issue. `BigBird` relies on **block sparse attention** instead of normal attention (*i.e.* BERT's attention) and can handle sequences up to a length of **4096** at a much lower compute cost compared to BERT.
 It has achieved SOTA on various tasks involving very long sequences such as long documents summarization, question-answering with long contexts.

 **BigBird RoBERTa-like** model is now available in 🤗Transformers.
 The goal of this post is to give reader an **in-depth** understanding of big bird implementation & ease one's life in using big bird with 🤗Transformers.
-But, before going into more depth, it is important to remember that the `BigBird`s attention is an approximation of `BERT`'s full attention and is thus not **better** as `BERT's` full attention.
+But, before going into more depth, it is important to remember that the `BigBird's` attention is an approximation of `BERT`'s full attention and is thus not **better** as `BERT's` full attention.
 It simply allows to apply transformer-based models to much longer sequences since BERT's quadratic memory requirement quickly becomes unbearable.
 Simply put, if we would have \\(\infty\\) compute & \\(\infty\\) time, BERT's attention is always better than block sparse attention (which we are going to discuss in this post).
 So, one should aim for attending to as many tokens as possible at a reasonable compute & memory cost.

 If you wonder why we need more compute when working with longer sequences, (no worries!) just continue reading this post.